Code of Ethical & Professional Conduct

 3.02.6 Stealing, damaging, defacing, or unauthorized use of any property of the College of Pharmacy or University.
 Diversion of any College of Pharmacy or University property for one’s own use.

 3.02.7 Engaging in any facet of Pharmacy practice prior to graduation that is not under the direct supervision of a licensed practitioner or otherwise allowed by law.

-3.02.8 Intentionally revealing the names of the charging party, the accused, witnesses or the facts involved in an alleged violation except in accordance with the provisions of this Code, or revealing the confidential proceedings of an Honor Board hearing.
+3.02.8 Intentionally revealing the names of the charging party, the student charged, witnesses or the facts involved in an alleged violation except in accordance with the provisions of this Code, or revealing the confidential proceedings of any board hearing.